onuriltan/github-trending-repos/README.md

 ## Technical Details
 Project is bootstrapped with `create-react-app`, styled with `react-bootstrap` component library.

+Before anything, run `npm install` or `yarn` to install the dependencies

 ### Test
 To run the tests run `npm run test` or `yarn test`